 Obtaining of PR permit by fast-procedure offers a lot of benefits:

-- The residence permit is granted not only to the applicant but also to applicant’s spouse, minor children, financially dependent adult children up to 25 years (if they are not married), as well as the parents of the applicant and applicant’s spouse
+The residence permit is granted not only to the applicant but also to applicant’s spouse, minor children, as well as financially dependent adult children up to 25 years (if they are not married)

 - PR permit holders are free to enter and live in Cyprus without the need to obtain a visa